mverouden/blogdown-academic/content/post/2022-07-05-rtools-installation/index.md

 Rtools can be downloaded for the following webpage: https://cran.r-project.org/bin/windows/Rtools/

-Download the correct vesion, which matches the version of R installed on your desktop or laptop computer.
+Download the correct version, which matches the version of R installed on your desktop or laptop computer.

-For R version 4.4.0 and above the installer for Rtools can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Rtools44 installer (ca. 431 MB, 64-bit).](https://cloud.r-project.org/bin/windows/Rtools/rtools44/files/rtools44-6459-6401.exe)
+For R version 4.5.0 and above (4.5.x) the installer for Rtools can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Rtools45 installer (ca. 435 MB, 64-bit).](https://cloud.r-project.org/bin/windows/Rtools/rtools45/files/rtools45-6536-6492.exe)

 ## Installation Rtools
 The screenshots below are for the installation of Rtools42 and have not been updated, because the procedure for Rtool44 remains the same.